Last updated: February 2026

 - Mistake #1: Increasing retinol strength to speed up results.
 Reality: A 0.5% retinol used consistently for 6 months beats a 1% retinol used sporadically for 3 months.

 - Mistake #2: Assuming irritation means "it's working."
 Reality: Chronic redness and peeling damage your skin barrier and slow results.
 Back down if irritation lasts beyond week 2-3.
+Learn more about how to tell retinol purging from a true breakout.

 - Mistake #3: Mixing high-strength retinol with other strong actives (AHA/BHA, vitamin C at night).
 Reality: This causes inflammation, not faster results.
 Use vitamin C in the morning, retinol at night.